Uniform bundles on generalised Grassmannians: Introduction

 In this article, we keep the assumptions and keep using the notations as follows.\\

 \textbf{Notations:} All varieties are assumed to be smooth, projective and defined over $\mathbb C.$ For $X$, we denote by $\rho(X)$ the Picard number of $X.$\\

-When we consider a rational homogeneous variety $G/P$, we always assume that $G$ is a simple linear algebraic group and $P$ is a parabolic subgroup.
-We use the Bourbaki labeling for the Dynkin diagram of simple Lie algebras as follows:

-Let $\mathcal{D}$ be the Dynkin diagram of $G$ and let $\mathrm{D}$ be the set of nodes in the Dynkin diagram $\mathcal{D}$.
-Let $I$ be a subset of $D$.
+When we consider a rational homogeneous variety $G/P$, we always assume that $G$ is a simple linear algebraic group and $P$ is a parabolic subgroup of $G$.
+We use the Bourbaki labeling for the Dynkin diagrams of simple Lie algebras as follows: Let $\mathcal{D}(G)$ be the Dynkin diagram of $G$ and let $\mathrm{D}(G)$ be the set of nodes in the Dynkin diagram $\mathcal{D}(G)$.
+Let $I$ be a subset of $\mathrm{D}(G)$.
 Every parabolic subgroup of $G$ is uniquely determined by marking a subset of nodes in the Dynkin diagram of $G$.
-We denote by $P_I$ the parabolic subgroup determined by $I$.
-For example, $P_k$ is the maximal parabolic subgroup corresponding to the $k$-th node in $\mathcal{D}.$ When it is necessary, we will make the type of the Dynkin diagram of $G$ explicit.
-For example, we denote by $B_n/P_I$ the variety $G/P_I$ where the the Dynkin diagram of $G$ is of type $B$.\\
+We denote by $P_I$ the parabolic subgroup determined by marking $I$.
+For example, $P_k$ is the maximal parabolic subgroup corresponding to the $k$-th node in $\mathcal{D}(G).$ When it is necessary, we will make the type of the Dynkin diagram of $G$ explicit.
+For example, we denote by $B_n/P_I$ the variety $G/P_I$ where $\mathcal{D}(G)$ is of type $B_n$.
+When $P$ is a maximal parabolic subgroup of $G$, we call the rational variety $G/P$ a generalised Grassmannian.\\